SaqlainKalokhe/SaqlainKalokhe/README.md

   </a>
 </p>

-🚀 I'm currently working on developing a Vision Transformer (ViT) to unlock the potential of computer vision.
-Excited about the possibilities this technology holds!
+---

+🚀 **Currently Developing**:
+- 🌟 **Vision Transformer (ViT):** Pioneering the development of a Vision Transformer to revolutionize image analysis.

 🔬 **My Projects**:
-- 🌟 **Vision Transformer (ViT):** Pioneering the development of a Vision Transformer to revolutionize image analysis.

 - 🩺 **Diabetes Prediction System:** Built a machine learning model to predict diabetes risk factors based on health parameters.
-[Check it out]([link-to-diabetes-prediction-repo](https://github.com/SaqlainKalokhe/Diabetes_Prediction)).
+[Check it out](https://github.com/SaqlainKalokhe/Diabetes_Prediction).

-- 🌐 **Django Incubation Website:** Crafted a dynamic website using Django, that resulted in a 33% increase in application submissions from aspiring entrepreneurs and fostering seamless connections with the potential investors..
-[Explore it](l[ink-to-django-website-repo](https://github.com/SaqlainKalokhe/aikbi)).
+- 🌐 **Django Incubation Website:** Crafted a dynamic website using Django, resulting in a 33% increase in application submissions from aspiring entrepreneurs and fostering seamless connections with potential investors.
+[Explore it](https://github.com/SaqlainKalokhe/aikbi).

+---

 ⚙️ **Tech Stack**:
 - C 📜